ThuYShao/BERT-PLI-IJCAI2020/README.md

 Please refer to [COLIEE 2019](https://sites.ualberta.ca/~rabelo/COLIEE2019/)

-## Note

-Now the eval_metric are specific to the COLIEE task, please stay tuned for updates.

 ## Contact
 For more details, please refer to our paper **BERT-PLI: Modeling Paragraph-Level Interactions for Legal Case Retrieval** (*To Appear*).
 If you have any questions, please email shaoyq18@mails.tsinghua.edu.cn .